Message Routing¶

 Transparent Token Stream¶

-The chat history faithfully represents the LLM's token stream.
+The chat history mirrors the LLM's token stream.
 A user reading the conversation can reconstruct the exact contents of the LLM context.
-Nothing hides; every message type appears visible and distinguishable.
+Nothing hides; every message type is visible and distinguishable.

 The sender vocabulary in the database: